Optical fiber: Communication

 A wall-mount cabinet containing optical fiber cables.
 The yellow cables are single mode fibers; the orange and aqua cables are multi-mode fibers.

 Optical fiber is used as a medium for telecommunication and computer networking because it is flexible and can be bundled as cables.
 It is especially advantageous for long-distance communications, because infrared light propagates through the fiber with much lower attenuation compared to electricity in electrical cables.
 This allows long distances to be spanned with few repeaters.

-10 or 40 Gbit/s is typical in deployed systems.
+A data transfer rate of 10 or 40 Gbit/s is typical in deployed systems.

 Using wavelength-division multiplexing (WDM) enables each fiber to carry many independent channels, each using a different wavelength of light.
 The net data rate (data rate without overhead bytes) per fiber is the per-channel data rate reduced by the forward error correction (FEC) overhead, multiplied by the number of channels (usually up to 80 in commercial dense WDM systems As of 2008).